Ativan for Alcohol Withdrawal: Benefits and Dosage for Alcohol Detox

 - Unsteadiness, occurring in 3.4% of people

-Additional side effects may occur if a person needs repeated high doses of injected Ativan while experiencing AWS.
-This is due to a chemical called propylene glycol that is present in the injectable forms of Ativan.
+Other side effects may occur if a person needs repeated high doses of injected Ativan during AWS.
+This is due to a chemical called propylene glycol in the injectable forms of Ativan.
 These side effects are:

 - Low blood sodium